jakobbossek/acotsp/README.md

 ## Contact

-Please address questions and missing features about the **ants package** to the author Jakob Bossek <j.bossek@gmail.com>.
+Please address questions and missing features about the **acotsp package** to the author Jakob Bossek <j.bossek@gmail.com>.
 Found some nasty bugs?
-Please use the [issue tracker](https://github.com/jbossek/ants/issues) for this.
+Please use the [issue tracker](https://github.com/jbossek/acotsp/issues) for this.
 Pay attention to explain the problem as good as possible.
 At its best you provide an example, so I can reproduce your problem.